 About

-I’m a film, dance, and theater artist.
-In 2008 I moved to New York from Carmel, California to study dance at NYU Tisch.
+I’m a film and dance artist.
+In 2008 I moved from California to New York to study dance at NYU Tisch.
 My mom’s from New York, her grandparents and great-grandparents immigrated from Ireland to Queens, and much of her family is still here.
 In a way, I returned to a place of home.
 My best friend from California was also at NYU and she introduced me to many of her filmmaker friends.
-Together we would make films and I would choreograph and dance for them.
+Together we made many films.
 My true first film experiments however were in middle school and high school— a documentary for my friend’s 18th birthday, a documentary about my high school’s dance and a capella groups, and a short narrative in which I died from hemlock poisoning on the Oregon Trail.
 The memories of making these standout.
 At NYU, I also got to know the musicians accompanying our classes and started dancing with their band Bad Nancy.
 We would perform in backyards and basements and many of the venues of the 2010s.
-Bad Nancy eventually morphed into Friend Roulette.
-These creative relationships and friendships, extending beyond the confines of traditional career-making, brought me a lot of joy and defined my multi-genre practice.
-Forever, my friendships are rooted in the creative.
+Bad Nancy eventually morphed into the band Friend Roulette and the performances continued alongside many music videos.
+These creative relationships, extending beyond the confines of traditional career-making, brought me a lot of joy and defined my multi-genre practice.
+Forever, the creative is rooted in friendship.

-My own work, notably shown at artist-run gallery Tiger Strikes Asteroid, reflects the curvatures of reality and its intersection with our inner worlds.
-I have also recently collaborated with Tyler Rai to make a Super 8mm film commissioned by the science inspired arts organization Works on Water for their triennial.
+My own work, mostly on Super 8mm and notably shown at the artist-run gallery Tiger Strikes Asteroid, reflects the curvatures of reality and its intersection with our inner worlds.
+I recently collaborated with choreographer Tyler Rai to make a Super 8mm film commissioned by the science inspired arts organization Works on Water for their triennial.

-I graduated with a BFA in dance and also a double majored in Religious Studies from NYU.
+I graduated with a BFA in dance and a double major in Religious Studies from NYU.
 My ongoing work and life is situated within Lenapehoking, the Lenape homeland.
-I pay respect to Lenape people, land, water, and ancestors past, present, and future.
+I pay respect to all indigenous peoples, land, water, and ancestors past, present, and future, including my own.

 brighid.greene@gmail.com